blgm/jfq/README.md

 - `-y, --yaml` output as YAML
 - `-a, --accept-yaml` accept YAML input
 - `-q, --query-file <path>` read JSONata query from a file
+- `-s, --spread` if the result is a JSON object, write a file where the name is the key and the contents is the value

 ## Examples
 - To read the version of JSONata from the file `package.json`: